 flatpak remote-modify --enable flathub

-Now that you have successfully installed HandBrake, there are two methods to launch the application, depending on your preference: the Command Line Interface (CLI) or the Graphical User Interface (GUI).
+Now that you have successfully installed HandBrake, you can launch the application using either the Command Line Interface (CLI) or the Graphical User Interface (GUI), depending on your preference.

 CLI Commands to Launch HandBrake